Feast vs MLflow

 What is this tool?

-Feast is an open-source feature store for managing ML features.
+Feast is an open-source feature store that centralizes and manages ML features to ensure consistent training and serving.

 How much does it cost?